 - Is Sean a Communist?

 No. This is a question that only surfaced after people saw the cover artwork for LAM's new CD Violent Acts of Beauty, which is reminiscent of old Soviet-era propaganda art.
-The similarity is intentional as the CD reflects the struggle against fascism and a society that welcomes dysfunction and self destruction rather than progressive self empowerment.
+The similarity is intentional as some themes on the CD reflect the struggle against fascism, right-wing conservative corporatism and a society that welcomes dysfunction and self destruction rather than progressive self empowerment and compassion.
 See more on the interviews of this website page about this very subject.
-If you read Sean's interviews and writings on the LAM Community, you'll see Sean is not a Communist.
+Also read Sean's interviews and writings on the LAM Community and Facebook page.